icycake7/main/ML.md

 - Drop features that are not strongly correlated with target.
 Maintain as much non-colinearity as possible.
 - Use model-bound methods such as feature importance in Random Forest and Gradient Boosting Regressors.

+## Data Split
+- Default TrainTestSplit settings were applied to create an 80/20 Train/Test set for the preliminary model.

 ## Model 1: Random Forest Regressor
 ### Overview
 ## Model 2a: Gradient Boosting Regressor